 Older trees have a significantly lower genetic yield potential than their newly cloned counterparts and the cultivars currently available.
 The longer it takes to replant the older cultivars the larger the delay in improving yields nationally.

 The government is committing over US$135 million in 2013 to jump-start a national oil palm replanting program targeting smallholder producers: replacement rate of 100,000 hectares per annum by providing grants to smallholders covering the cost of replanting.
 Commercial palm oil companies will also replant upwards of 100,000 hectares per annum, resulting in a net 200,000 hectare per annum total replanting scheme.

 In 2012 Malaysia had over 5.0 million hectares of oil palm plantations: 4.3 million hectares of mature and 0.7 million hectares of immature oil palms.

 135 trees per hectare – approximately 675 million individual trees being hand-harvested, fertilized, pruned and otherwise cared for by a largely immigrant labor force.
 Fruit bunches that are left unharvested rot on the trees.
 The labor pool is roughly 491,000 workers, of which 76 percent were from Indonesia.

 Already known for its role in Anti-poaching and Forest Conservation, UAVs are now also being seen as a critical element in solutions to the Oil Palm/Deforestation problem.

-Using sensors on an Airborne Platform, such as Airborne Drones Sentinel UAV such as multispectral, infrared and thermal offer the possibility to research such aspects as plant health, offering possibilities for highly targeted responses to disease and growth variations, including the capturing and geo-tagging of high resolution images.
+Using sensors on an Airborne Platform, such as Airborne Drones Vanguard UAV such as multispectral, infrared and thermal offer the possibility to research such aspects as plant health, offering possibilities for highly targeted responses to disease and growth variations, including the capturing and geo-tagging of high resolution images.